 Looking to the north, the site where many of these men (boys, really) lost their lives can be seen – Omaha Beach.

 Today’s visit falls on Memorial Day.
-A special time to visit the Normandy American Cemetery because with all of the headstones are French and American Flags.
+A special time to visit the Normandy American Cemetery because French and American Flags adorn each headstone.
 Usually, the headstones are bare, with only sporadic floral arrangements or single flowers at their bases.

-While the crosses give a very uniform look – an overwhelming one to be sure – the sacrifices of jewish soldiers are noted with the Star of David headstone.
+The crosses give a very uniform look; an overwhelming one to be sure.
+Sacrifices of Jewish soldiers stand out due to the Star of David headstones.

-The burials are not separated by rank; officers and enlisted men are side-by-side.
+Burials are not by rank; officers and enlisted men are side-by-side.